2020 Vault Rankings

 Learn, Then Bill

 In 2009, while some firms postponed associate start dates or rescinded offers, Drinker Biddle created a groundbreaking training program, now in its 11th year.
 For the first three months of their employment, incoming associates have no billable obligation—their only “job” is to learn.
 An interactive curriculum that addresses practical skills and practice-specific experience is followed by apprenticeship opportunities with experienced colleagues on client matters.
 Pro bono work is also a strong facet of the firm culture.
 Pro bono hours are credited the same as billable hours up to 6 percent of the lawyer’s actual billable hours.
 In practice, nearly all pro bono time above that threshold is approved.
 There is partner supervision on all matters, and approved pro bono time is equally as valuable as billable work when considering bonuses and advancement.
 The firm encourages its lawyers to fight for the causes that interest them and appeal to their sense of justice.

 News & Awards

 A team of highly experienced trial and class action lawyers led by veteran insurance and financial institutions lawyer James Jorden joined Drinker Biddle.
-The team boosts the firm’s nationally recognized litigation practice and expands Drinker Biddle’s office count to 13 with the opening of a Hartford, Connecticut, location.
+The team boosted the firm’s nationally recognized litigation practice and expanded Drinker Biddle’s office count to 13 with the opening of a Hartford, Connecticut, location.
 As of June 2019, 25 lateral partners have joined the firm this year.